Find out when you'll get your results

 When we have confirmed your place, you will probably need to apply for a student visa to study in the UK.

 Your next step is to get a Confirmation of Acceptance for Studies (CAS) number so you can apply for a visa.
 We will contact you directly regarding a CAS once your place has been confirmed.
-If you are under 18 when you start your course you will also need to return your signed parental and guardianship consent form.
+If you are under the age of 18 when applying to study at the University of Bath, there are some supplementary documents you will need to provide to the University.
+We will be in touch if this applies to you to let you know what we need.

 Deferring your place until the next year